2020PB/police-brutality/docs/building-with-the-api.md

 * Go to https://github.com/2020PB/police-brutality/tree/data_build
 * Choose which API you'd like to consume from a markdown, CSV or JSON file.
 * Most folks should [use the JSON file](https://raw.githubusercontent.com/2020PB/police-brutality/data_build/all-locations.json)
-* You can also use the  [846 API](https://github.com/949mac/846-backend) if you need lat-long-geo information eg from [here](https://api.846policebrutality.com/api/incidents)
+* You can also use the [846 API](https://github.com/949mac/846-backend) if you need lat-long-geo information from [here](https://api.846policebrutality.com/api/incidents), or direct links to video evidence from [here](https://api.846policebrutality.com/api/incidents?include=evidence)